martmega/mealmapp/docs/rls-policies.md

 ## ia_usage
 - Usage rows are created and updated by server functions.
 - Users may read their own usage statistics.

+## ia_credits
+- Users can read and modify their own credit balance only.